A glossary of terms related to AI, chatbots and conversational marketing. Learn the lingo and become a chatbot expert.

 The sequence and structure of interactions that a chatbot follows during a conversation.

-A platform or set of tools used to build, test, and deploy chatbots.
+A chatbot framework is the set of tools used to build, test, and deploy conversational AI.
+Compare Rasa, Botpress, LangChain, and no-code options.

 Quantitative measures used to evaluate and optimize the performance, efficiency, and user satisfaction of chatbots.